Already competing in competitive obedience?

 • A useful tip would be to also keep a record of points gained after submitting your Obedience Excellent and Obedience Warrant applications in case you are asked to resubmit

-Obedience at Crufts
+Competitive obedience at Crufts

-Obedience competitions take place throughout the four days of Crufts, and are held in the ring dedicated to obedience located in Hall 5.
+Competitive obedience competitions take place throughout the four days of Crufts, and are held in the ring dedicated to obedience located in Hall 5.
 Find out more about competing in the finals.

 The Obedience Liaison Council

 The Obedience Liaison Council enables competitors to communicate with The Kennel Club.
-The council is a key channel for you to make positive changes to obedience.
+The council is a key channel for you to make positive changes to competitive obedience.

 What is the Obedience Liaison Council?

-The Obedience Liaison Council is made up of 17 regional representatives, elected for a three-year term to act as a channel of communication between obedience societies, competitors, and The Kennel Club.
+The Obedience Liaison Council is made up of 17 regional representatives, elected for a three-year term to act as a channel of communication between competitive obedience societies, competitors, and The Kennel Club.
 The council was set up to represent grassroots opinion within the discipline at The Kennel Club, and to promote a better understanding among competitors of how The Kennel Club functions.
 It meets twice per year, and representatives hold area meetings prior to each council meeting to provide a platform for proposals and discussion items to be raised.
 The meetings also provide feedback from The Kennel Club on recent developments and decisions.

-The council reviews the obedience show regulations and advises The Kennel Club on any changes that may be needed, and is actively involved in strategic planning to enable obedience to continue and flourish.
+The council reviews the competitive obedience show regulations and advises The Kennel Club on any changes that may be needed, and is actively involved in strategic planning to enable competitiveobedience to continue and flourish.
 Council proposals can result in fundamental changes in Kennel Club policy and The Kennel Club values the important work the councils do.

 Council members are always interested in hearing the views and ideas of competitors, and will be seen competing, stewarding, or judging at many shows during the year.
 Minutes and agendas for recent and forthcoming council meetings can be found below.